contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-Although the newtype pattern abstracts over the underlying value, it does not allow
-our code to be generalized over distinct types.
-For example, instead of defining
-our own `Time` type with Unix timestamp semantics, we may want to use a datetime
-library such as `chrono` or `datetime`.
-However, the exact choice of a datetime
-library may depend on the specific use case of a concrete application.
+While the newtype pattern helps abstract over underlying values, it doesn't fully generalize the code to work with different types.
+For example, instead of defining our own `Time` type with Unix timestamp semantics, we may want to use a datetime library such as `datetime` or `chrono`.
+The choice of library could depend on the specific use case of a concrete application.

-A better approach would be to define an _abstract_ time type, so that we can
-implement context-generic providers that can work with _any_ time type that
-the concrete context chooses.
-We can do this in CGP by defining _type traits_
-that contain _associated types_:
+A more flexible approach is to define an _abstract_ `Time` type that allows us to implement context-generic providers compatible with _any_ `Time` type chosen by the concrete context.
+This can be achieved in CGP by defining _type traits_ that contain _associated types_:

 ```rust
 # extern crate cgp;